 Whether it’s 50 or 500 customer interviews, you’ll find your product concept moving to one of four (or a combination of any of these) outcomes that we’ve coined as VMAP:

-● Modify - what you thought about building needs to be different.
-Modifying your plan makes your product much more aligned to the marketplace,
+Modify - what you thought about building needs to be different.
+Modifying your plan makes your product much more aligned with the marketplace,

 All the research you did for market validation and customer interviews opens up doors for your first beta and sales calls.
 Validating your ideas with customers also allows you to discover your first beta customers.
 You’ll write your initial case studies about these customers.
 They’re the interactions that drive your product revisions and go-to-market plans.
 You’ll have a market entry strategy driven by research.

 “Research is marketing,” said Hood.
 “It engages you with the various customers that you want.”

 Talking to customers early on also helps you learn how to speak to your market effectively.
 Miovision’s McBride found one of his first sales calls to be both awkward and a great learning experience.
 McBride telephoned the most prominent data collector in their market to make a pitch.

 “I’m like blah, blah, blah, ASP.
 NET web 2.0, SQL databases like.
 The product is great, it’s got all this tech in it, and it’s gonna help you modernize your business.
 But it came across as just like tech jargon.”
 The prospective customer let McBride speak for a minute before stopping him.
 “He said to me, listen, I don’t understand anything you just said.
 Why don’t you go and figure out how to tell me about your product in a way that relates to my business and then you can call me back and we’ll talk.”